Cheney Mountain is a short, easy hike near Mineville that provides a great view of nearby communities and the Champlain Valley

 The parking area is accessed off of County Route 54, just after Cheney Road coming from the west.
 The trail begins just past a fence separating the field and the parking area.
 It continues directly across the field towards Cheney Mountain, which can be seen straight ahead.
 The trail crosses over a closed, capped grass-covered landfill covered in flowers, crickets, and small moths, although also dotted with white tubes coming out of the ground.
 After a few hundred feet, hikers will reach the base of Cheney Mountain, and soon after is the trail register.

 The trail is relatively steep after this point for a short distance.
-After rising onto the ridgeline of the ridgeline of Cheney Mountain, the trail provides filtered views to the open sky through oak, beech, and maple trees on each side.
+After rising onto the ridgeline of Cheney Mountain, the trail provides filtered views to the open sky through oak, beech, and maple trees on each side.

 The Top of Cheney Mountain